 Magnetic resonance imaging (MRI) of the breast is a noninvasive test that is recommended to find and diagnose breast disease.
 MRI uses a powerful magnetic field, radio frequency pulses, and a computer to produce detailed images of body structure.
 These images are viewed on a computer monitor and can be transmitted electronically.
 MRI does not use ionizing radiation (X-rays).
-Radiologists use these detailed images to evaluate features of the breast.
-MRI of the breast offers valuable information about many breast conditions that cannot be obtained by other imaging modalities.
+Radiologists use these detailed images to evaluate the features of the breast.
+MRI of the breast offers valuable information about many breast conditions that other imaging modalities cannot obtain.
 Breast MRI uses an intravenous contrast agent that increases the visibility of breast cancer on the MRI image.

 - Screening for women at high risk of breast cancer.
 MRI may be the right screening tool for women with a strong family history or genetic predisposition to breast cancer.
-A strong family history might include a parent, sibling or child who have had breast cancer before age 50, or close relatives that have had ovarian cancer.
-On your intake form, ARA includes a screening questionnaire that can help you and your provider determine your risk.
-ARA generally recommends that women at high risk for breast cancer have an annual screening mammogram and an annual breast MRI, scheduled six months apart.
+A strong family history might include a parent, sibling, or child who has had breast cancer before age 50 or close relatives that have had ovarian cancer.
+ARA includes a screening questionnaire on your intake form that can help you and your provider determine your risk.
+ARA generally recommends that women at high risk for breast cancer have an annual screening mammogram and an annual breast MRI scheduled six months apart.

 - Screening women with dense breast tissue for breast cancer.
 Unlike mammography, MRI imaging is not affected by dense breast tissue, making it very effective in finding cancer in dense breasts.